Debutante: United Kingdom

-In the United Kingdom, the presentation of debutantes to the Sovereign at Court used to mark the start of the British social season.
-The presentation of debutantes at court was also a way for young women of marriageable age to be presented to suitable bachelors and their families, in the hopes of finding a suitable husband.
-Bachelors, in turn, used the court presentation as a chance to find a suitable wife.
+In early modern times, marriage in the UK was an economic transaction that required a dowry for the woman, who would not inherit her father's estate.
+The Protestant Reformation eliminated convents where less desirable daughters could be sent and avoid the expense of buying a desirable husband.
+To more efficiently match unmarried women of relatively high-status families to eligible bachelors, Queen Elizabeth I established the tradition of summoning them for formal presentation to the British monarch.

+In 1780, King George III organized the first Queen Charlotte's Ball at the Court of St James's in honour of his wife's birthday and to counter criticism that the couple was too frugal.
+This began the tradition of the British social season beginning with presentation of debutantes at royal court.

-Those who wanted to be presented at court were required to apply for permission to do so, and to be made by ladies who had been presented to the Sovereign, such as the mother of a young woman, or her mother-in-law if she was married.
-If the application was accepted, they would be sent a royal summons from the Lord Chamberlain to attend the Presentation on a certain day.
+In the Victorian era, those who wanted to be presented at court required a former debutante, i.e. a lady who had previously been presented to the sovereign, to apply on their behalf for permission.
+Such recommendations were often made by the mother of a young woman, or her mother-in-law if she was married.
+As eligibility expanded beyond British nobles, wealthy American families would sometimes pay British noblewomen to allow their daughters to become debutantes in the UK.
+If the application was accepted, they would be sent a royal summons from the Lord Chamberlain to attend the presentation on a certain day.
 According to Debrett's, the proceedings on that day always started at 10 am.
-In addition to debutantes, older women, and married women who had not previously been presented, could be presented at Court.
+In addition to debutantes, older women, and married women who had not previously been presented, could be presented at court.

-On the day of the court presentation, the debutante and her sponsor would be announced, the debutante would curtsy to the Sovereign, and she would leave without turning her back.
+On the day of the court presentation, the debutante and her sponsor would be announced, the debutante would curtsy to the monarch, and she would leave without turning her back.